Abedalkareem/AMPagerTabs/README.md

 ## Customization

-To customis the tabs, use the settings object before seting the viewControllers
+To customize the tabs, use the settings object before setting the viewControllers
 ```swift
   override func viewDidLoad() {
     super.viewDidLoad()